 Unlike Bluehost, SiteGround seems to take security seriously.
 The hosting company has put in place measures to ensure its servers are clean and that all sites on it are safe.

 On top of that, the free daily backups also help lower stress as you have a place to restore from in case anything happens to the site.

 The number of data centers a company has is important especially if you’re outside the U.S. You see, the closer the server is to your target user’s location, the better the site loading times will be for them.

 Many of the hosting companies have their servers located in the United States.
 For those, outside the U.S., using CDN is needed to help reduce load times.

-Siteground has partially solved this by having five different data centers, 3 in Europe, 1 in the United States and 1 in India.
+SiteGround has partially solved this by having four different data centers, 1 in the United Kingdom, 1 in the Netherlands, 1 in the United States and 1 in Singapore.

-These choice make it easier for you to choose the best server based on the location of your target users and this can do a great deal for your site loading times.
+These choices make it easier for you to choose the best server based on the location of your target users and this can do a great deal for your site loading times.

 On the other hand, Bluehost has only disclosed one data center, which is located in Provo, Utah.